menaie/naieni3wm/README.md

 # Firefox theme / GTK Theme

-If you want (should), you can use my firefox theme ``Naien`` which is available at addons.mozilla.org And the GTK Theme, move the "naien" folder (which has the index.theme file inside) to "~/.themes" and use nwg-look to put it.
+If you want (should), you can use my firefox theme ``Naien`` which is available at addons.mozilla.org And the GTK Theme, extract "naien-gtk3.tar.gz" and move the "naien" folder (which has the index.theme file inside) to "~/.themes" and use nwg-look to put it.